Hindi Writing and the Way Forward – Chandan Pandey provides insights

 Hindi Writing - Chandan Pandey

-Talented contemporary Hindi writer Chandan Pandey was recently here at Jain University to conduct a workshop on Hindi creative writing.
+Talented contemporary Hindi writer Chandan Pandey was recently here at Jain (Deemed-to-be University) to conduct a workshop on Hindi creative writing.
 We caught up with him for an interview.
 Here’s the excerpt.

 Hindi is the biggest connecting language in India.
 So, what do you have to say about the potential of Hindi writing in today’s time?